sumanstats/rakurstudio/README.md

-# exper
+# Perl 6 in RStudio
 ---
-Docker image with python 3.7, numpy, scipy and matplotlib all built from github.
-Enjoy !!
+Docker image with Perl 6 within RStudio for reproducible work.